-With his art, he touched the lives of rural New Englanders in a truly special way!
+With his art, Porter touched the lives of rural New Englanders in a truly special way!
 He covered their walls with peaceful and serene folk art landscapes and colorful vistas of rural life that spoke to patriotism, pride in America, and the bounty of this young and plentiful country.
-The lives of rural New Englanders were forever enhanced by Porter’s scenic landscape murals, and the dark interiors and plain plastered walls of their homes were made bright with the hope and promise of spring.
+The lives of rural New Englanders were forever enhanced by Porter’s scenic landscape murals.
+Dark interiors and plain plastered walls of their homes were made bright with the hope and promise of spring.